 What to do about it: As mentioned above, you could consider using a property management company to take these decisions out of your hands.
 But it will come at a cost to your bottom line.
 You could also use a tenant management platform.
 But this will take time, money, and it won’t completely eliminate the need for dealing with tough situations.
 You can also do more to prevent these situations by improving tenant screening and shoring up your policies in writing.
 But regardless of what actions you take, complicated problems come with the territory of rental management.

 Where you are a landlord also matters.
 One day the neighborhood may be hot, but in a few years, it’s not.
 Pay attention to what’s going on in your local market.
 If conditions head downhill, even the most experienced landlord may be in for tough sledding.
-In California, for example, there are very few attractive places to be a landlord as people are leaving in droves to more affordable locales.
+In California, for example, the laws favor tenants over landlords.

 What to do about it: Watch national and local real estate trends closely for signs of a downturn.
 It could be time to swap out your rental real estate and use the appreciation to your advantage by scooping up property in a different state.